"Much evil dies with her, but should we not add, a little poetry as well?"

 The Widow Paris also lives on in popular culture.

 She has appeared as a character in a number of novels, including Francine Prose's Marie Laveau and Neil Gaiman's American Gods.
 She sporadically turns up in Marvel Comics.
-Marvel's Laveau was originally a youthful-looking Caucasian, though later artists depicted her as dark-skinned.
+Marvel's Laveau was originally a youthful-looking Caucasian, though later artists depicted her with more biographically accurate skin-tones.

 Songs also have been written in her honour.
 These include the country song "Marie Laveau" by Baxtor Taylor and Shel Silverstein, popularized by Bobby Bare.
 "Witch Queen of New Orleans" by Pat and Lolly Vegas proved a major hit for Redbone.
 More haunting is Oscar "Papa" Celestin's "Marie Laveau," a jazz number from 1954, later covered by Dr. John.
 Its lyrics also have something to do with the historic Laveau; the other songs make her into a rather generic Halloween witch from New Orleans.